 Judicial Candidate Melissa Renee Hammond spent her life planning for this moment, to serve as a Judge of the Superior Court of Los Angeles, #118.
-Garners 29.50% of the June 7th Primary Vote, now faces progressive/union activist Carolyn Park in November General Election!
+Garners 29.50% of the June 7th Primary Vote, now faces progressive/ labor attorney Carolyn Park in November General Election!

 By Nick Antonicello